dhutapratama/docs/fortify.md

 <a name="customizing-password-resets"></a>
 ### Customizing Password Resets

-The password reset process may be customized by modifying the `App\Actions\ResetUserPassword` action that was generated when you installed Laravel Fortify.
+The password reset process may be customized by modifying the `App\Actions\ResetUserPassword` action that was generated when you installed Lets Fortify.

 <a name="email-verification"></a>
 ## Email Verification